 You only have one or two shots at landing your cone of cold and ice storm so you’ll want to line them up perfectly.
 Try to hit as many of your enemies as possible when you’re casting these spells.
 In fact, be even more tactical and wait a round and force your enemies to get within 60 ft. of you and be affected by your Sorrowful Presence.

 If you can charm even a handful of your enemies you’ll be in a great position to deal a ton of damage with cone of cold or ice storm on that following round as they’ll have disadvantage on the DC 16 save.

 You can use Fey Step and your movement speed to get out of their range after you’ve charmed them.
-During that first round of combat you should’ve casted fog cloud or gust of wind to help you control the battlefield and set up the combo on round 2.
+During that first round of combat, you should’ve cast fog cloud or gust of wind to help you control the battlefield and set up the combo on round 2.

 Use your mobility to your advantage.
 Use Fey Step when you can since you have a 50% chance of recharging it each round.
 Outside of your +4 to hit longsword attack you have no reason to be within melee range of your enemies so use your spells and abilities to avoid being in close quarters.

-However, with kit revolving around maneuverability I feel like winter eladrin will last a bit longer than the average creature.
+However, with a kit revolving around maneuverability I feel like winter eladrin will last a bit longer than the average creature.
 That being said they still have a lot of interesting abilities and are very strong defensively.
-Their damage however will not pose much of a threat to PCs of an appropriate level for a CR 10 creature.
+Their damage, however, will not pose much of a threat to PCs of an appropriate level for a CR 10 creature.

 With that being said I am eager for a chance to play an eladrin PC.
 The winter eladrin’s Fey Step is probably my favorite out of the four despite the creature being my least favorite.
 The eladrin’s lore is very interesting to me and I love the flavor that it brings to the game.